Reilly Smith Game Preview: Penguins vs. Lightning

 Smith Season Stats Insights

-- Smith has a point in eight games this season (out of 21), including multiple points three times.
+- Smith has a point in eight games this year (out of 24), including multiple points three times.

-- The implied probability that Smith hits the over on his points prop total is 47.6%, based on the odds.
+- The implied probability that Smith hits the over on his points over/under is 47.6%, based on the odds.

-- There is a 32.3% chance of Smith having more than 0.5 assists, based on the moneyline odds.
+- Given his moneyline odds, Smith has an implied probability of 32.3% of going over his assist prop bet.

 Sign up for Underdog fantasy today.